patrikvalentiny/postgresql-as-service/presentation.md

 - PostgREST lets you build secure, modern apps **without a backend**
 - PostgreSQL handles both **data** and **security**
 - RLS and JWTs are key for safe direct access
-- Great for rapid prototyping and small/medium projects
+- Great for rapid prototyping and small/medium projects which do not require too much business logic

 <!-- ~0:15 min (8:00 total) -->